 University Language Other Than English Requirement -- also referred to as the LOTER requirement

 Prior to being able to graduate with a Bachelor's degree at CSU San Marcos, students must have met the University's Language Other Than English Requirement (LOTER).
+This requirement does not apply to Accelerated BSN students.
 There are many ways to meet this requirement.
 Please visit the LOTER Web site for a thorough discussion of the ways in which this requirement can be met.

-While the LOTER is not a requirement for admission to the Generic/Basic BSN program, we do award optional admission points if the LOTER has been met by the end of the previous spring term, for a fall admit to the program.
-It may be helpful to know that 34 of the admitted 40 students to this program in Fall 2010 earned the 10 optional admission points for meeting the LOTER in Spanish.
+While the LOTER is not a requirement for admission to the Traditional BSN program, we do award optional admission points if the LOTER has been met by the end of the previous spring term, for a fall admit to the program.

 Therefore, it is to your advantage to fulfill the LOTER requirement during your first two years at the University for Pre-Health Science students.
 We award 10 admission points to the Nursing program, if the LOTER is met in Spanish, and we award 5 points if the LOTER is met with in any other language, including American Sign Language.
 You can complete the LOTER requirement in any language other than English, however, most students admitted to the Traditional BSN Program, completed the LOTER in Spanish prior to entry and earned those 10 admission points to the nursing program.